Error-331/code_tests/docs/bible/links.md

 The Weight of Tears - June 8 (Faith is the antidote to fear; lean on God's strength by having faith in him);

 Delivered from Death - June 9 (Jesus kept his word; Jesus abolished death);

+In His Hand - June 10 (Jesus is your friend; carry everything to God in prayer);